Helm

 Can I watch the showcase on Day 3?

 Parents are invited to the last hour of Day 3.
-Your teen presents their project, explains how they directed the AI, and you get to play the game or try the app they built.
+Your teen presents their project, explains how they directed the "AI", and you get to play the game or try the app they built.